-A common need in automation and control is to perform a certain action when an input value crosses a reference value, which we will call setpoint or threshold.
+A common need in automation and control is to perform a certain action when an input value crosses a reference value, which we will call a setpoint or threshold.

-Single threshold in Arduino
+Single Threshold in Arduino

 Implementing a single threshold is really simple.
-We will use a GetMeasure() function that simulates obtaining a measurement from a sensor.
+We will use a function GetMeasure() that simulates obtaining a measurement from a sensor.

 // Simulates the capture of a sensor or reading from a sensor